4rge/Shell-Script-Templates/README.md

 ## Whiptail-Package-Management-Template
 This repository contains two command-line tools for managing software packages on Debian-based systems and Arch Linux.
 One tool is a Bash script that utilizes `apt` for package management, while the other is a Python script providing identical functionality.

+## Apt-Provides-Whiptail-Installer.sh
+This is a demo script of the extensibility of the Whiptail-Package-Management-Template that uses 'Apt-Provides' to categorize installs.
+Intended for full customization of a minimal install of ubuntu/debian from a headless environment.